 We're a team of passionate club golfers with mixed handicaps and we simply love golf courses, their rich heritage and fascinating architecture.
 We decided to take our passion a step further.
 We’ve built an independent company and we’re now committed to playing, reviewing and promoting our greatest golf courses.

 Meet the team:

 Andy is our Operations and Marketing Director and he plays off a 12 handicap.
 He has close to 30 years of experience in organising golf days and events.
-Consequently he’s played many hundreds of different courses and more than 700 that feature on the Top 100 site.
-Favourites include Waterville, Royal County Down, Kingsbarns, PGA Catalunya (Stadium) and the RED course at Streamsong.
+Consequently he’s played many hundreds of different courses and more than 750 that feature on the Top 100 site.
+Favourites include Waterville, Royal County Down, Kingsbarns, PGA Catalunya (Stadium), The Links at Fancourt and the RED course at Streamsong.
 Email Andy here

 Barry has been a golf writer since 1955 when he became a golfer while living in Bermuda.
 Once in low single figures, he says his handicap is now comparable to his collar size and is rapidly approaching that of his inside leg measurement.
 He has visited and written about some 400 golf resorts in 37 countries, playing more than 2,500 courses in the process.
 He is now Publisher/Editor of www.posh-golf-travel.com.

 Brian lives in Cheshire and covers the Midlands and North West England.
 He is currently hanging on by his fingertips to a handicap of 7.
 He has played more than 750 courses including 82 of the current Top 100 of Britain and Ireland.
 His favourites include Royal Dornoch, Swinley Forest, Waterville, Royal County Down and Woodhall Spa.
 Brian now works full time in golf as secretary of The Golf Society of Great Britain.